Skip to content

 });

-compiler — library-specific 1st-party transforms
+compiler — per-library first-party transforms

-Section titled “compiler — library-specific 1st-party transforms”
+Section titled “compiler — per-library first-party transforms”

 defineConfig({